-Different parts of the program of #Collday2017 took place in various parts of the city of Berlin.
-This made it necessary to move our physical bodies using several modes of transportation, but mainly walking.
+Different parts of the program of #Collday2017 took place

+necessary to move our physical bodies using several modes of transportation, but mainly walking.
 This felt very strange and unorganized as the program was even adjusted during the day when one participant suggested to add more stops along the way.
-I felt like no one knew where coworking-library.com we were going, and I was constantly trying to suppress the urge to act as a tour guide.
+I felt like no one knew where we were going, and I was constantly trying to suppress the urge to act as a tour guide.
 After all Berlin is the place I called home for the past seven years.
 But, being the introvert that I am, I kept the growing anger in me to myself and was wondering why this jolly French professor kept talking so much along the way, while I was more concerned with the practicality of leading 20 people through Berlin - seemingly without any plan.
+Many minutes were spent waiting on street corners or locations - as is often the case when people move in groups.
+It became quite a challenge for me to manage my inner conflicts during those days (taking control vs. walking with the crowd; speaking up vs. being introverted; waiting vs. moving; individual needs vs. collective goals; small talk vs. in depth conversations).